chuxubank/Learning-AI/C1-Neural-Networks-and-Deep-Learning/W2-Neural-Networks-Basics/L2-Python-and-Vectorization/README.md

 ```python
 z = np.dot(w, x) + b
 ```
-This `numpy` function take the advantage of SIMD(Single Instruction Mutiple Data) in CPU and GPU
+This `numpy` built-in function take the advantage of SIMD(Single Instruction Mutiple Data) in CPU and GPU

 :::